fonzane/workout-engine-angular/README.md

-# WorkoutEngineAngular
-Ein simpler Workout Tracker geschrieben mit Angular und Firebase im Backend.
-Zuerst kann ein User erstellt werden oder der zur Default-Login des Testaccounts genutzt werden.
-Workouts werden Userspezifisch in die Datenbank eingetragen.
-Außerdem können sie detailliert unter `Workouts bearbeiten` bearbeitet, oder unter `Workout Kalender` im Kalendar angezeigt werden.
-Diese Erstellung dieses Projekts diente in erster Linie dem Lernen.
-Es ist (noch) nicht für den öffentlichen Gebrauch gedacht.

-# WorkoutEngineAngular
+# WorkoutEngineNew

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

 ## Development server

-First run `npm install` and then `ng serve` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding